shahedltd/encode-decode-shahed/README.md

 # encode-decode-shahed
-encode-decode-shahed is a simple Python package that provides encoding and decoding utilities.
-It allows you to easily encode and decode strings using a basic reversal technique.
-This package can be a foundation for more complex encoding schemes such as Base64, URL encoding, or custom transformations.
+encode-decode-shahed is a simple Python package that provides functions for encoding and decoding strings using a basic reversal technique.
+This package is designed to help you understand the basics of encoding and decoding, and it can be extended to support more complex transformations in the future.
+# Features
+Encode: Encodes a string by reversing its characters.
+Decode: Decodes the string back to the original by reversing it again.
+# Installation
+To install the package, run:
+pip install encode-decode-shahed
+# Usage
+After installing the package, you can use the encode_text and decode_text functions as shown below:

+from encode_decode.encoder_decoder import encode_text, decode_text

+# Example data
+data = "Hello, PyPI!"

+# Encode the data
+encoded = encode_text(data)
+print(f"Encoded: {encoded}")

+# Decode the data
+decoded = decode_text(encoded)
+print(f"Decoded: {decoded}")
+# Example Output:
+Encoded: !IPyH ,olleH
+Decoded: Hello, PyPI!
+# License
+This project is licensed under the MIT License - see the LICENSE file for details.
+# Author
+Shahed Rahman